salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access
 * 412 Precondition Failed
-	* MUST be used for concurrency failure
+	* REQUIRED to only be used for concurrency failure (i.e. If-Matches "etag")

 Routes MUST NOT return redirect status codes (3XX Codes excluding 304).